MastertheMesh

 ---

-# The actual exchange request the gateway makes (you don't write this
+# The exchange request the STS makes on the wire (you don't write this

 #